 • Completes medical charts after each visit according to the problem-oriented medical records system.
 If not feasible, to comply with NTACHC’s policy and procedures regarding chart completion.

-• Adhere to NTACHC’s policies and procedures regarding management of lab results, diagnostic imaging results and after-hours calls.
+• Adhere to NTACH’s policy and procedure regarding management of lab results, diagnostic imaging results and after-hours calls.

 • Assists in internal quality control audits.

-• Provides quality medical care according to standards established the providers specialty and by the NTACHC’s committee on quality assurance.
+• Provides quality medical care according to standards established by the providers specialty and by NTACHC’s committee on quality assurance.

 • Supervises medical assistants, lab personnel, and other health care professional in area of specific support services for patient care delivery.